Latest News & Events

 - Because we choose to think for ourselves and encourage others to do likewise.

-Graham Kuerschner is the Head Instructor of SDT has 48 years continuous experience in self defence and the martial arts and in that time has attained instructor status across seven systems and won titles in judo, Eskrima and kickboxing.
+Graham Kuerschner is the Head Instructor of SDT has over 50 years continuous experience in self defence and the martial arts and in that time has attained instructor status across seven systems and won titles in judo, Eskrima and kickboxing.
 As one of Australia’s leading experts on self defence he is regularly approached by the print and electronic media for commentary on the subject.
-He has been a Contributing Editor to Blitz, Australia’s national martial arts magazine for the past 12 years and has a regular column, the “Tactical Approach” in each monthly issue.
+Graham has been called upon to be a police or legal expert witness in a number of serious legal cases before Supreme Courts.
+He has also been a Contributing Editor to Blitz, Australia’s national martial arts magazine for the past 17 years and has a regular column, the “Tactical Approach” in each monthly issue.

-At right Graham and Eyal Yanilov on the front cover of Blitz.
+At right Graham and Eyal Yanilov on the front cover of Blitz (well someone had to play the bad guy).